 Introduction

-I began working on this campaign over two years ago, and since then, it has grown beyond what it was originally.
-Initially based on Tolkien's Middle-Earth, the playable races were initially restricted to those associated with the trilogy, but this has since grown to include those associated with Greyhawk.
-Despite the fact that we are playing D&D 2024, the races are restricted for a reason -- in order to parallel Tolkien's world.
+I began working on this hybrid campaign over two years ago, and since then, it has grown beyond what it was originally.
+Initially based on Tolkien's Middle-Earth, the playable races were initially restricted to those associated with the trilogy, but this has since grown to include those associated with Greyhawk, including Dragonborne and Tiefling; for some species, your origin will be unconventional and provided to you.
+Note: In my homestyle world, not all areas are free from discrimination.

 About the Campaign

-• Type of Game — the game is a brief railroad that leads to a sandbox-based campaign.
-In the game, there is an initial storyline that leads to Gryrax in the Principality of Ulek, but from there, players could go in any direction.
-They will need to decide together what is best.
+The campaign is a brief railroad that leads to a sandbox-based campaign.
+In the game, there is an initial storyline that leads to Voldrun in the Principality of Ulek, but from there, players could go in any direction.
+All of you will need to decide together what is best.

 Overview of Gameplay

-After the “one-shot” (1-2 sessions), the main part of the campaign will start, provided that there are enough players.
-Tentatively, each session is 3-4 hour from 9am to 12pm / 1pm PST each Wednesday.
-If someone is late, I will only wait 10 minutes before starting gameplay (9:10 - 11:50 / 12:50).
+Tentatively, each session is 3-4 hours from 9am to 12pm / 1pm PST each Wednesday.
+If someone is late, I will only wait 10 minutes before starting gameplay.
 Try not to be late.
+Note that a session will be cancelled if I can't make it, or if more than half the players will be absent, as indicated on Discord.
+Gameplay will be sandbox-based and start in Greyhawk.

-Besides using Discord and Google Meet, each game session, we will be making use of D&D Beyond, Beyond20 and Foundry VTT.
-You will have a chance to get your feet wet in the two session one-shot prior to commencing the main part of the campaign with the same character.
+Besides using Google Meet each game session, we will be making use of D&D Beyond, Beyond20 and Foundry VTT.
 Note that you will need to finalize your character prior to the start of session 3.

 Setting: Greyhawk

 Created by Gary Gygax in the 1980s, Greyhawk was the main setting for D&D for many years.
 In the 2024 edition, it has resurfaced, with some alterations to the map itself.
-When I decided to make use of it, I made further changes, extending upon the setting with homestyle content based on Tolkien’s work.
+When I decided to make use of it, I made further changes, extending upon the setting with homestyle content.
+There are some things that your character is well aware of, like the barrier around a newly found land-mass.

 • Barrier in the Azure — In 564 CY, a group of sailors discovered a mysterious circular barrier in the Azure Sea, north of the Olman Islands.
 Many speculated that it was somehow controlled from the Amedio Jungle, but the western side of the barrier was too distant to confirm.
 Over the next six years, numerous attempts were made to cross the barrier, but many who tried ever returned.